MolarAmbiguity/QuickMakeSomethingIn2Hours/README.md

 Then I came back to the Hackathon and made this.

 I followed this tutorial: http://www.osmstudios.com/tutorials/your-first-love2d-game-in-200-lines-part-1-of-3 and made a quite a few modifications.
 This was my first time using love and it was actually really fun.

+Made with Love
+follow this to run it: https://love2d.org/wiki/Getting_Started